 However, unless we achieve balanced and transparent reporting, we risk an incomplete understanding of the state of our field, of our treatments, and of the scientific evidence-based knowledge we share with research participants and patients.
-Neurology® Null Hypothesis is a joint initiative between the American Academy of Neurology and the Center for Biomedical Research Transparency (CBMRT), working collaboratively on promoting the write-up and submission of research papers for well-designed yet "negative" or inconclusive studies, and replication work.
+The goal of this joint initiative between the American Academy of Neurology and the Center for Biomedical Research Transparency (CBMRT) to promote the write-up and submission of research papers for well-designed yet "negative" or inconclusive studies, and replication work.

 There is much support from Neurology as a journal (1) and more broadly as a field (2) and in subspecialty areas in detecting and addressing publication bias (3,4).
 Although the reasons for publication bias are multi-factorial (5) the ultimate outcome is of incomplete and biased research reporting, with flow on effects to research funding, and information available for clinicians and patients.
 We aim to further address this issue with specific allocation of publishing space for well-designed studies yielding negative and inconclusive results and promoting a shift in research culture towards more enhanced research reporting practices, to increase research efficiency, to better inform subsequent research design and patient care.